betterlockscreen/betterlockscreen/README.md

 This is my first bash script so if you think this could be improved or if you have any suggestion.
 Feel free.

 * Hat tip to anyone who's code was used
+* Thanks to those who contributed to make it better
 * Inspiration - r/unixporn
 * etc